 Total Petroleum Hydrocarbons (TPH).
 TPH is a term used to describe a large family of several hundred chemical compounds that come from crude oil.
 Crude oil is used to make petroleum products, which can contaminate the environment.
-TPH is grouped by TPH-Gasoline, TPH-Diesel, and TPH-Oil.
+TPH (JP-5) is comprised of detected results from TPH-Gasoline, TPH-Diesel, and TPH-Oil.